ajajahmad09/ajajahmad09/README.md

 - 👋 Hi, I’m Ajaj Ahmad
 - 👀 I’m interested in Data Analytics.
 - 🌱 I’m currently learning Excel, SQL, PowerBI, and Python.
-- 💞️ I’m looking to collaborate on ...
+- 📫 How to reach me:ajajahmad4011@gmail.com
-- 📫 How to reach me ...
+-

 <!---
 ajajahmad09/ajajahmad09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.